General-Translation/generaltranslation/README.md

 ### async getModelLanguages(model)

-Get all languages known to be compatible with a given LLM.
-Returns an array of languages codes, [] if the model is unknown.
+Get all languages known to be compatible with a given AI model.
+Returns an array of languages codes, or [] if the model is unknown.

 ```
-import { getModelLanguages } from 'generaltranslation'

 async function main() {
-    const languages = await getModelLanguages('mixtral-8x7b')
+    const languages = await gt.getModelLanguages('mixtral-8x7b')
     console.log(languages) // ['en', 'fr', 'de', 'es', 'it']
 }